 We want to see the National guidelines for preventing group B Strep infections in newborn babies updated, to reverse the rising incidence of what is a largely preventable disease.
 We are constantly campaigning to medical governing bodies for changes to be implemented.

 Here you can download and read some of the guidelines from the UK and abroad (this page is updated as guidelines are reviewed).

 Intrapartum care: management and delivery of care to women in labour guideline.
-Excludes “additional care for women with known …. group B Streptococcus” Next review currently being scheduled.
+Excludes “additional care for women with known …. group B Streptococcus” Next review December 2014.

 Clinical Green Top Guideline No 36 Prevention of early onset neonatal GBS disease (issued 2003, updated 2012).
 Next review due 2015.

 RCOG Information for Patients – Preventing group B Streptococcus (GBS) infection in newborn babies: information for you (issued 2006, updated 2007, 2014.
 Next update 2016)

 2007 RCOG Audit on the prevention of neonatal Group B Streptococcal disease this reports practice in England, Scotland,Wales and Northern Ireland in UK Obstetric Units against the RCOG’s guideline for the Prevention of Early-onset Neonatal Group B Streptococcal Disease.
 A new audit is underway in 2014.
 For more information, click here.